azero-id/contracts/README.md

 pnpm ts-node scripts/testMerkleVerifier.ts

 # Run script on other chain
-# NOTE: Make sure to create a `.env.{chain}` environment file (gitignored) with the `ACCOUNT_URI` you want to use.
+# IMPORTANT: Create a `.{chain}.env` environment file (gitignored) with the `ACCOUNT_URI` you want to use.
-#       Also, chain must be a network-id from here: https://github.com/scio-labs/use-inkathon/blob/main/src/chains.ts.
+#       Chains must be a network-id from here: https://github.com/scio-labs/use-inkathon/blob/main/src/chains.ts.
 CHAIN=alephzero-testnet pnpm ts-node scripts/testMerkleVerifier.ts
 ```